- Cushing-like symptoms:

 Cushing's syndrome can usually be effectively treated.
 Treatment varies depending on the cause and may include adjusting medications, surgery, radiation therapy, and other medications.
 For more information on treatment, refer to treatment of Cushing's syndrome....more »

 A diagnosis of Cushing's syndrome may be delayed or missed because some symptoms, such as fatigue, weight gain, memory problems, and emotional changes can be ambiguous and/or mild.
 These symptoms can be easily attributed to other conditions, such as aging, lack of exercise, and perimenopause.
-If you experience these symptoms or are taking corticosteroid ...more misdiagnosis »
+If you experience these symptoms or are taking corticosteroid medications, it is important to ...more misdiagnosis »

 Review the causes of these more specific types of Cushing-like symptoms: